twinkleswap/twinkleswap-core/README.md

 # TwinkleSwap

 These are the core contracts of TwinkleSwap.
-In-depth documentation can be found at [docs.spookyswap.finance] (https://docs.spookyswap.finance).
+In-depth documentation can be found at [docs.twinkleswap.finance] (https://docs.twinkleswap.finance).

 Originally a fork of Uniswap V2, see In-depth documentation at [uniswap.org](https://uniswap.org/docs).